2018 Meghalaya mining accident: Rescue attempts

 Rescue operations started on 13 December.
 Over 100 service personnel from the National Disaster Response Force (NDRF) and State Disaster Response Force were deployed to rescue the miners.
-1,200,000 litres have been pumped out of the mine but this has not helped as rain during the rescue operations and water from the river continues to flood the mine.
-Divers have also been sent into the mine, but have only been able to reach a depth of 40 feet.
-Sonar systems as well as cameras have failed to detect the miners.
+1,200,000 litres were pumped out of the mine, but this did not help as rain during the rescue operations and water from the river continued to flood the mine.
+Divers were also sent into the mine, but they could only reach a depth of 40 feet.
+Sonar systems as well as cameras failed to detect the miners.

-The local administration had made a request for pumps and other assistance from state owned Coal India on 20 December 2018.
-But the communication was received by Coal India only on 26 December.
+The local administration made a request for pumps and other assistance from state owned Coal India on 20 December 2018.
+The communication was received by Coal India only on 26 December.
 On 28 December the Indian Air Force joined in the operations on 28 December 2018, airlifting pumps to the site.
-Teams from Coal India and Kirloskar Brothers are also providing expertise.
+Teams from Coal India and Kirloskar Brothers also provided expertise.
 On 29 December, a 15-member diving team from the Indian Navy also joined in the operation.

 Media reports appeared on 27 December that the miners may be dead on the basis of a statement by a diver of the NDRF, which mentioned the presence of a "foul smell" coming from the mine.
 The NDRF shortly after clarified that this did not mean the miners were dead, and the foul smell could be coming due to other reasons, such as "stagnated water".

-After a petition was filed in the Supreme Court of India, the solicitor general, Tushar Mehta, informed the court that the rescue efforts were additionally difficulty because there were no blueprints for the 355-feet mine where the miners are trapped.
+After a petition was filed in the Supreme Court of India, the solicitor general, Tushar Mehta, informed the court that the rescue efforts were facing additional difficulty because there were no blueprints for the 355-feet mine where the miners were trapped.
 Water flowing into the mine from the nearby river was also making the operation more difficult.

 The Indian Army and Navy decided to cease operations on 2 March 2019.
-The operation was one of the longest efforts to rescue miners in India.
-Only two decomposed bodies were found which were handed over to family members.
+The operation, one of the longest efforts to rescue miners in India, only found two decomposed bodies, which were handed over to family members.